darktable-org/dtdocs/content/module-reference/processing-modules/color-calibration.md

 ## step 3: deactivate color mapping

-The settings you configured in _step 1_ are sticky -- they will stay active until you manually turn them off by resetting _lightness_ to 50 and _chroma_ to 0.
+The settings you configured in _step 1_ are "sticky" -- they will stay active until you manually turn them off by resetting _lightness_ to 50 and _chroma_ to 0.
 Until then, _every_ time you use this module (even after closing and restarting darktable), those settings will affect the results of an auto-whitebalance operation.
 To remind you that color mapping is active, especially while the section is collapsed, the heading will change from "area color mapping" to "area color mapping (active)" whenever _chroma_ is nonzero or _lightness_ is other than 50.

 ---